edgedb/edgedb/docs/edgeql/group.rst

   The ``group`` statement is only available in EdgeDB 2.0 or later.

 EdgeQL supports a top-level ``group`` statement.
-These are used to partition sets into subsets based on some parameters.
+This is used to partition sets into subsets based on some parameters.
 These subsets then can be additionally aggregated to provide some analytics.